SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

     </dependency>
 ~~~

-We will also make use of Spring's JDBC implementation, so we need to add the following to `pom.xml` at the `<!-- TODO: Add jdbc dependency here -->` marker:
+We will also make use of Spring's JDBC implementation, so we need to add the following to `pom.xml` at the `<!-- TODO: Add data jpa dependency here -->` marker:

 ~~~xml
     <dependency>